Frank Reich: Carolina Panthers

-On January 26, 2023, the Carolina Panthers hired Reich as their next head coach.
+On January 26, 2023, the Carolina Panthers hired Reich to be their next head coach.
+He was the sixth head coach in franchise history, and the first with an offensive background; all but two candidates were offense-minded coaches.

 After a 1–10 start, the Panthers fired Reich on November 27.
 At the time of his firing, the Panthers offense was 29th in sacks allowed while rookie quarterback Bryce Young struggled with one of the worst passer ratings in the league.

-Reich was the first head coach to be fired midseason in back-to-back years.
-His 11-game stint was the fourth shortest for a head coach in league history.
+Reich was the first head coach to be fired midseason in back-to-back years, and his 11-game stint was the fourth shortest for a head coach in league history.
+His only victory as Panthers head coach occurred in week 8 against the Houston Texans, 15–13, on a field goal as time expired.

 Stanford

 On March 31, 2025, Reich was hired as the interim head coach at Stanford University, replacing Troy Taylor.
+Stanford announced Tavita Pritchard as its permanent head coach on November 28, with Reich remaining at Stanford as a senior advisor within the football program until leaving for the New York Jets a couple of months later.

+New York Jets

+On February 4, 2026, Reich was hired to be the new offensive coordinator for the New York Jets under head coach Aaron Glenn.